gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 ## How Email Fits Into the Bigger Marketing Mix

-If you think about content (SEO), social, and ads as getting attention, then you can think about email as **keeping attention**.
-It can also help you to move people through activation, conversion to retention phases and so on, as we saw in the previous section.
+Think of **content (SEO), social, and ads** as channels for *getting attention*.
+Email, on the other hand, is about **keeping attention**, and moving people through activation, conversion, and retention, as we saw in the previous section.

-I can't emphasize enough how reliable channel email is.
-Social and search algos change so frequently and unpredictably that it's essential to have a reliable way of communicating with your prospects and customers.
-Email is a very direct way of communication.
-You just need to make sure that you send relevant content, and make it easy for them to unsubscribe.
-(Yes, you DON'T wanna spam people.)
+The big difference?
+You don’t own your reach on social or search.
+Algorithms decide who sees your posts or ads.
+With email, once someone subscribes, that connection is yours.
+You have a direct line to their inbox...
+No middlemen, no changing rules.
+The only thing you need to do is send relevant content and make it easy for people to unsubscribe.
+(Because spamming is the fastest way to lose trust.)

-Many people consider cold emails as part of email marketing, but we are not one of them.
+One more thing: many people consider cold emails part of “email marketing.”
+We don’t.
 This course is not about cold emails.
-In our opinion, email marketing starts, when someone gives you their email address.
+For us, email marketing starts the moment someone gives you their email address.

+(TODO IMAGE HERE)

 ## What You Will Learn from This Course